 You are going to be mounting the driver chips from left to right.
 For the left-most driver chip, locate the Pin 1 marking at the lower-left side of the pads.
-Melt just a tiny bit of solder on the Pin 1 pad on the PC board.
-Remove one driver chip from its package, and place it on the pads so that the writing is right-side up.
+You will see that on the OPPOSITE side there are two pads in the middle that are bonded together... melt a little bit of solder on those pads.
+Remove one driver chip from its package, and place it on the pads so that the writing is right-side up, i.e. so that the "VN5E160S" logo is on the side that you just tinned.
 While holding it in place with tweezers melt the solder so that it stays in place.
-Make sure that the driver chip's leads are centered on the pads, it's important that you do not mount it crooked.
+Make sure that the driver chip's leads are centered on all of the pads, it's important that you do not mount it crooked.

-Solder the opposite corner of the driver chip.
-Check the alignment again, when you're satisfied with the alignment solder the remaining pads, and touch up Pad 1 if you need to.
+Check the alignment again, when you're satisfied with the alignment solder the remaining pads, and touch up the large pad if you need to.
 Note that you do not need to put a big glob of solder on these pads (or any of the other pads, for that matter...), you just need enough so that the solder attaches the lead to the PC board's pad.